MiczFlor/RPi-Jukebox-RFID/README.md

 *Important update news*

-* **Phoniebox 1.1.9 released** (2019-03-08)
+* **Phoniebox 2.0 released** (2019-09-29)
-* Two types of *one-line-install* scripts are now available.
+* One line install script for Raspbian `buster` available
+  * This install script combines the two versions *Classic* and *+ Spotify*.
   * *Phoniebox Classic* supports local audio, web radio, podcasts, YouTube (download and convert), GPIO and/or RFID
   * *Phoniebox +Spotify* supports everything *Classic* does PLUS Spotify.
 However: the local audio management has changed for the *+Spotify* edition.
 [More about the changes in the +Spotify edition here.](docs/SPOTIFY-INTEGRATION.md)
    [One-line install script adding **Spotify** to your Phoniebox](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/INSTALL-stretch#one-line-install-command), a much simpler install procedure: copy and paste one line into your terminal and hit *enter*.
 See the next bulletpoint for information on how you can help to improve the new Spotify version.
 (2018-11-09)
+* A step by step guid to [enable Google Play Music GMusic](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/Enable-Google-Play-Music-GMusic) on your Phoniebox.
+* **Documentation moved to the wiki** The [GitHub wiki for Phoniebox](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki) is active.
+And in the making.
+Not sure if this is the best way to go, but please try to add content in the wiki regarding special hardware, software tweaks and the like.
+* **Podcasts!** More for myself than anybody else, I guess, I added the [podcast feature for Phoniebox](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/MANUAL#podcasts) (2018-05-09)
 * **Phoniebox podcasts** ... sound like a big feature but all it is: if you have a folder with MP3 files on your Phoniebox, there is a new link with an RSS icon in the web app which allows to subscribe to this folder like a podcast in your mobile app.
 Why is this useful?
 Before I go travelling with my kid, I subscribe and locally download files to my phone for the journey.
 (2018-12-25)
-* **Documentation moved to the wiki** The [GitHub wiki for Phoniebox](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki) is active.
-And in the making.
-Not sure if this is the best way to go, but please try to add content in the wiki regarding special hardware, software tweaks and the like.
-* **Upgrade** if you are looking for *how to upgrade* please check out [UPGRADE.md](docs/UPGRADE.md) - and if you found out something that should go there, please create a pull request.
-(2018-10-18)
-* **One Line Install Script** As of version 1.x there is .
-Find out more about the [one-line Phoniebox install script](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/INSTALL-stretch#oneLineInstall).
-(2018-08-18)
-* **Podcasts!** More for myself than anybody else, I guess, I added the [podcast feature for Phoniebox](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/MANUAL#podcasts) (2018-05-09)
 * **Bleeding edge: `develop` branch** The maintenance with a growing contributor team (kudos!) got complicated.
 I introduced the branch `develop` which is where all new stuff is happening before merged to `master`.
 Read the [CONTRIBUTING.md](docs/CONTRIBUTE.md) file for [more infos on how to contribute code](docs/CONTRIBUTE.md).
 (2018-08-30)

 ---